RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bc-extension-methods.md

 We will modify our existing app to allow us to take advantage of `extension methods` in C#.

-### Register Context and Services but using extension methods in the backend
+### Register Context and Services but using extension methods in the Back-End

 We must configure the following services in our webapp.